Bas3dBoi/test/selenium_lab.md

 3. Create a test function "test_blank_field_error_message".
 This test function is testing the functionality of the registration page to ensure that an error message is displayed when a user tries to register with a blank username field.
 ![Def Test Blank](selenium_test_blankfield.png)

-- The function takes a driver parameter, which is an instance of the Selenium WebDriver.
+- Function takes a driver parameter, which is an instance of the Selenium WebDriver.
-- It opens the registration page of the Flask application by navigating to http://127.0.0.1:5000/register using the driver.get() method.
+- Opens the registration page of the Flask application by navigating to http://127.0.0.1:5000/register using the driver.get() method.
-- It waits for 2 seconds to observe the page.
+- Waits for 2 seconds to observe the page.
-- It waits for the registration form to be present using WebDriverWait and EC.presence_of_element_located() method.
+- Waits for the registration form to be present using WebDriverWait and EC.presence_of_element_located() method.
 It finds the username input field, password input field, and email input field.
-- It fills out the password and email fields with specific values.
+- Fills out the password and email fields with specific values.
-- It waits for 2 seconds to observe the filled form.
+- Waits for 2 seconds to observe the filled form.
-- It finds the sign-up button using XPath and clicks it.
+- Finds the sign-up button using XPath and clicks it.
 Xpath is a way to locate elements in an HTML or XML document.
 In this case it is used to find an input element of the type "submit" that has a value of "Sign Up".
-- It waits for 2 seconds to observe the click action.
+- Waits for 2 seconds to observe the click action.
-- It waits for the error message to be displayed using WebDriverWait and EC.presence_of_element_located() method.
+- Waits for the error message to be displayed using WebDriverWait and EC.presence_of_element_located() method.
 It finds the error message element.
-- It waits for 2 seconds to observe the error message.
+- Waits for 2 seconds to observe the error message.
-- It verifies that the error message is displayed by asserting that the validationMessage attribute of the error message element is equal to "Please fill out this field."
+- Verifies that the error message is displayed by asserting that the validationMessage attribute of the error message element is equal to "Please fill out this field."
-- It waits for 2 seconds to observe the result of the assertion.
+- Waits for 2 seconds to observe the result of the assertion.

 4. Create a test function "test_get_weather".
 It tests the functionality of the web application by simulating various user interactions.
 ![Def Test Get Weather](selenium_test_getweather.png)
-- Login: The test opens the login page, waits for the login form to load, enters credentials (group6, group6@gmail.com, password), and clicks the login button.
+- Opens the login page, waits for the login form to load, enters credentials (group6, group6@gmail.com, password), and clicks the login button.
-- Navigate to home page: After login, the test waits for the home page to load and finds the location input field.
+- After login, the test waits for the home page to load and finds the location input field.
-- Enter city name: The test enters a city name (New York) into the location input field and clicks the "Get Weather" button.
+- Enters a city name (New York) into the location input field and clicks the "Get Weather" button.
-- Verify weather result: The test waits for the current weather page to load and checks if the weather result contains the entered city name (New York).
+- Waits for the current weather page to load and checks if the weather result contains the entered city name (New York).
-- The test uses WebDriverWait to wait for specific elements to be present on the page, ensuring that the test doesn't fail due to timing issues.
+- Waits for specific elements to be present on the page, ensuring that the test doesn't fail due to timing issues.
 The time.sleep() statements are used to pause the test for a few seconds, allowing the user to observe the interactions.

 5. Create a test function "test_dropdown_functionality".
 It tests the functionality of the dropdown menu in the web application.
 ![Def Test Dropdown](selenium_test_dropdown.png)